may/calmwater1/README.md

 # todo some documentation

 # HABITS
-h - to list habits
+* h - to list habits
-h foo - to complete foo for the day h foo yesterday - to complete foo for yesterday h wc - to create a word count habit h wc 500 - to complete the word count goal for today, with a total word count of 500 for the document (the software will calculate today's word count) h keyword delete - delete a habit
+* h foo - to complete foo for the day
+* h foo yesterday - to complete foo for yesterday
+* h wc - to create a word count habit
+* h wc 500 - to complete the word count goal for today, with a total word count of 500 for the document (the software will calculate today's word count)
+* h keyword delete - delete a habit

 # PROJECTS
-p keyword string - creates project with keyword and title of string pt keyword action_context string - creates a task within project specified by keyword with specified title of string with action context of action_context
+* p keyword string - creates project with keyword and title of string
+* pt keyword action_context string - creates a task within project specified by keyword with specified title of string with action context of action_context

 # TASKS
-t - lists tasks
+* t - lists tasks
-t work - list tasks in work action context t work call bob re: proposal - create task in work action context with the contents of 'call bob re: proposal'
+* t work - list tasks in work action context
+* t work call bob re: proposal - create task in work action context with the contents of 'call bob re: proposal'

-when creating tasks, can use abbreviations for action contexts such as 'c' for computer, 'w' for waiting, and 's' or 's/m' or 'm' etc. for someday/maybe
+* when creating tasks, can use abbreviations for action contexts such as 'c' for computer, 'w' for waiting, and 's' or 's/m' or 'm' etc. for someday/maybe

-use 't action_context' to list tasks in a given action context, like 't computer' or 't job' shortcuts available: lc and lj
+* use 't action_context' to list tasks in a given action context, like 't computer' or 't job'
+* shortcuts available: lc and lj

+# GENERAL

-in general hitting ENTER on a prompt will do nothing and allow you to exit out of that prompt, such as when selecting tasks
+* in general hitting ENTER on a prompt will do nothing and allow you to exit out of that prompt, such as when selecting tasks

-in general, the undo command is available for some actions such as completion, deletion and other serious actions
+* in general, the undo command is available for some actions such as completion, deletion and other serious actions

 # ADVANCED
-w what you are waiting on
+* w what you are waiting on
-w  (no arguments, works like lw) w <one word search> - eg 'w bob' - show everything I'm waiting on Bob to do.
+* w  (no arguments, works like lw)
+* w <one word search> - eg 'w bob' - show everything I'm waiting on Bob to do.

-context <contextname> - change from job to personal context or other defined context. cd <contextname> also works

 # Testing
-rake test
+* rake test
-test coverage for some underlying data structures, but not for middleware
+* test coverage for some underlying data structures, but not for middleware